jenkinsci/custom-war-packager/demo/all-latest-core-maven/README.md

 ### Usage

-To build the demo just run the `sh build.sh` command.
+To build the demo just run the `mvn clean package` command.
-It will produce a `tmp/output/target/jenkins-all-latest-1.0-SNAPSHOT.war` file.
+It will produce a `target/war-packager-maven-plugin/output/target/jenkins-all-latest-1.1-SNAPSHOT.war` file.
 You can run this file as a common Jenkins WAR file.